rust-lang/rust/doc/tutorial-borrowed-ptr.md

 Here, the function `get_x_sh()` takes a managed box as input and returns a borrowed pointer.
 As before, the lifetime of the borrowed pointer that will be returned is a parameter (specified by the caller).
-That means that effectively `get_x_sh()` is promising to return a borrowed pointer that is valid for as long as the caller would like: this is subtly different from the first example, which promised to return a pointer that was valid for as long as the pointer it was given.
+That means that `get_x_sh()` promises to return a borrowed pointer that is valid for as long as the caller would like: this is subtly different from the first example, which promised to return a pointer that was valid for as long as its pointer argument was valid.

 Within `get_x_sh()`, we see the expression `&p.x` which takes the address of a field of a managed box.
-This implies that the compiler must guarantee that, so long as the resulting pointer is valid, the managed box will not be reclaimed by the garbage collector.
+The presence of this expression implies that the compiler must guarantee that, so long as the resulting pointer is valid, the managed box will not be reclaimed by the garbage collector.
 But recall that `get_x_sh()` also promised to return a pointer that was valid for as long as the caller wanted it to be.
 Clearly, `get_x_sh()` is not in a position to make both of these guarantees; in fact, it cannot guarantee that the pointer will remain valid at all once it returns, as the parameter `p` may or may not be live in the caller.
 Therefore, the compiler will report an error here.

 In general, if you borrow a managed (or unique) box to create a borrowed pointer, the pointer will only be valid within the function